-Remove the entry for /One in every dictionary in.pdf if the key's value is the given value, writing to out.pdf. '''
+Remove the entry for /One in every dictionary in.pdf if the key's value is the given value, writing '''

 20.10 Removing Clipping

 The -remove-clipping operation removes any clipping paths on given pages from the file.

 '''

 cpdf -remove-clipping in.pdf -o out.pdf

 Remove clipping paths in in.pdf, writing to out.pdf.

 '''